matn7/CS-Notes/src/main/java/persistence/MYSQL.md

-## MySQL
+## MySQL.

 - MySQL supports the ANSI/ISO SQL standard.
 - MySQL is developed in C and C++, making it portable across many platforms.
 - MySQL is very fast, stable and scalable.

-### MySQL Features
+### MySQL Features.

-- Stored Procedures
+- Stored Procedures.
-- Triggers
+- Triggers.
-- Cursors
+- Cursors.
-- Updated Views
+- Updated Views.
-- Query Catching
+- Query Catching.
-- Sub selects
+- Sub selects.
 - ACID Compliance:
     - Atomicity: All or nothing.
     - Consistency: Transactions are valid to rules of the DB.
     - Isolation: Results of transactions are as if they are done end to end.
     - Durability: Once transaction committed, it remains so.

-## RDBMS Deployment Architectures
+## RDBMS Deployment Architectures.

 - Can be done on single non-dedicated server, or many dedicated servers.
 - Communication is typically over a network socket.
 - The client will need software called a 'driver' to talk to the database over the network socket.

-### Simple Non-Dedicated Server
+### Simple Non-Dedicated Server.

 - Single Computer.
 - RDBMS is installed.